SkafteNicki/dtu_mlops/s7_deployment/cloud_deployment.md

 ## Cloud Functions

-Google Cloud Functions, is the most simple way that we can deploy our code to the cloud.
+Google Cloud Functions is the most simple way that we can deploy our code to the cloud.
 As stated above, it is a serverless service, meaning that you do not have to worry about the underlying infrastructure.
 You just write your code and deploy it.
 The service is great for small applications that can be encapsulated in **a single script**.

 ### ❔ Exercises

 1. Go to the start page of `Cloud Functions`.
-Can be found in the sidebar on the homepage or you can just search for it.
+It can be found in the sidebar on the homepage or you can just search for it.
     Activate the service in the cloud console or use the following command:

     ```bash